Akanshaa18/ToDoList/README.md

 ## Context

 This project was submitted as part of a minor project requirement in one of my undergraduate semesters.
-It reflects where I was in my learning journey at the time (kept it here for portfolio completeness).
+It reflects where I was in my learning journey at the time.

 ---

-*Built in 2019 as an undergrad minor project.*
+*Built in 2019 as an undergrad minor project, kept it here for portfolio completeness.*